Quakers in the American Revolution: Impact on Quakers during the war

 Occasionally, suspicious non-Quakers also accused Friends of being British sympathizers or spies.
-In August 1777 American General John Sullivan supposedly discovered a letter from the (fictitious) Quaker Yearly Meeting at Spanktown, NJ (modern-day Rahway) that contained movements and information on American military forces.
+In August 1777 American General John Sullivan supposedly discovered a letter from the (fictitious) Quaker Yearly Meeting at Spanktown, New Jersey (modern-day Rahway), that contained movements and information on American military forces.
 Sullivan subsequently wrote to John Hancock, president of the Continental Congress, and accused the Quakers of being loyalists and traitors.
 These "Spanktown Papers" Sullivan 'discovered' were clear forgeries, but nonetheless turned many against the Friends.
-Sullivan's forgeries convinced a committee of the Continental Congress composed of John Adams, Richard Henry Lee, and William Duer to exile twenty leading Philadelphia Quakers to Staunton, Virginia for more than seven months.
+Sullivan's forgeries convinced a committee of the Continental Congress composed of John Adams, Richard Henry Lee, and William Duer to exile twenty leading Philadelphia Quakers to Staunton, Virginia, for more than seven months.

 After the war

 The American Revolutionary War officially ended with the 1783 Treaty of Paris.
 Quaker communities throughout the newly established United States of America immediately began to influence small factors in the formation of new governments.
 For example, before this time a public official usually needed to swear an oath of allegiance to the state, yet this rule was altered to allow affirmations as well, allowing Quakers to freely participate in the government.

 However, the Revolutionary War negatively impacted many Quakers as well.
 Partially thanks to the negative climate following the "Spanktown Papers" and partially because of economic factors, beginning in 1783 hundreds of Quakers left the United States and moved to Canada, with many settling in Pennfield, New Brunswick.
 Some of these Friends had been expelled from the faith for siding with the British during the war, and others had been genuine pacifists, but none could remain in the United States after the nation had gained independence.

 The Revolution's legacy impacted American Quakers in one other major way.
 Before the war, many Quakers possessed extensive economic and political power in several states, most notably in Pennsylvania and New Jersey.
 However, the war had alienated the pacifist Quakers from their neighbors, causing most Friends in power to begin withdrawing from active political life as early as the 1760s.
 The Revolution increased American Quakers' sense of isolation, consequently making postwar Quakerism less culturally diverse and more dogmatically unified.
 American Quakers would never regain the amount of political influence they had once possessed.